akmurugan/Azure-Terraform-1/contino-tf-exercise/Readme.md

 Terraform - Exercises

-Exercise	Details
+Task:1

-Resources, Variables and Providers	Task:1
+Resources, Variables and Providers
 Azure
 Using Terraform create the following resources in Azure:
 1. Resource Group